Nielsen-Aurmoogum/RPG/README.md

 8. To pick up an item, walk through the item.<br>

 ## Items
-Some items are normally picked up, they are automatically kept in the inventory.
+Items are automatically picked up and kept in the inventory.

 * Shield : It diminishes damage you take from monsters.
 * Yoda's Lightsaber: The lightsaber is green and it's attack power is less relatively to the Darth Vader's lightsaber.
 * Purple potion : Upon selecting the purple potion from the inventory, it increases the character's speed.
-* Boot : Upon picking up a boot, the character's speed decreases.
+* Boot : Upon selecting a boot from the inventory, the character's speed decreases.
-* Key : Keys may open up chests and doors.
+* Key : Keys may open up doors.
-* Darth Vader's lightsaber : The lightsaber is red and it has more attack power.
+* Darth Vader's lightsaber : The lightsaber is red and it has more attack power than the default lightsaber.

 ## How to run the project